waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Notepad Edit Precision:** When using `notepad_edit` with the `replace` action, the `old_text` must be an exact match.
 If an edit fails, it's better to use a smaller, more unique line of text as the anchor for replacement rather than a large, complex block which is prone to mismatch errors.
 - **Resilience & Stat-lowering moves:** Do not underestimate low-level opponents.
 A resilient Pokémon can withstand multiple hits from a higher-level attacker.
 Furthermore, repeated use of stat-lowering moves (like TAIL WHIP) can quickly turn an easy battle into a risky situation by neutralizing a level advantage.
 - **Efficient Traversal:** When the primary goal is to traverse an area with frequent wild encounters (like a cave), using a Repel is more time and resource-efficient than fighting or running from every battle.
+- **Resilience:** Do not underestimate low-level opponents.
+A resilient Pokémon can withstand multiple hits from a higher-level attacker, turning an expected one-hit KO into a prolonged battle.

 # Game Mechanics & Systems
 - The Day/Night cycle is an important mechanic in this game, affecting events.